skypilot-org/skypilot/llm/vicuna-llama-2/README.md

     ...
   ```

-  The above json file is an array, each element of which having the following format:
+  The above json file is an array, each element of which has the following format (the conversation can have multiple turns, between `human` and `gpt`):
   ```json
   {
     "id": "i6IyJda_0",